mark-durbin-ucf/git-novice/_episodes/01-basics.md

 ![Multiple Versions Can be Merged](../fig/merge.svg)

 Git is a powerful tool for tracking changes and developing new features in coding projects.
-Multiple collaborates can create <strong>branches</strong> to work on a single project simultaneously, and then <strong>merge</strong> the different versions together.
+Multiple collaborators can create <strong>[branch]({{ page.root }}{% link reference.md %}#branch))</strong> to work on a single project simultaneously, and then <strong>merge</strong> the different versions together.
 This is a standard practice in modern software development.
-Repositories can be hosted centrally in places like [GitHub](https://github.com) so that collaborators can easily sync changes by <strong>pulling</strong> down the latest commits to their local copy of the repository.
+Repositories can be hosted centrally in places like [GitHub](https://github.com) so that collaborators can easily sync changes by <strong>[pulling]({{ page.root }}{% link reference.md %}#pull))</strong> down the latest commits to their local copy of the repository.

-> ## Paper Writing
->
-> *   Imagine you drafted an excellent paragraph for a paper you are writing, but later you
->     select the paragraph and delete it.
+Imagine you drafted an excellent paragraph for a paper you are writing, but later you select the paragraph and delete it.
 How would you retrieve the *excellent* version of your conclusion?
 Is it even possible?

->
-> > ## Solution
-> >
-> > *   Recovering the excellent version is only possible if you created a copy
-> >     of the file when that paragraph was still part of your document. <strong>Version control
-> >     only tracks what you commit.</strong> If you commit small changes to your files,
-> >     and commit often, you will have an extremely detailed history of your changes.
+Recovering the excellent version is only possible if you created a copy of the file when that paragraph was still part of your document. <strong>Version control only tracks what you commit.</strong> If you commit small changes to your files, and commit often, you will have an extremely detailed history of your changes.
-> >     The number of "snapshots" of your work are equal to the number of commits you make.
+The number of "snapshots" of your work are equal to the number of commits you make.
-> >
-> {: .solution}
-{: .challenge}